bigkwii/cutting-plane-game-2/NOTES.md

 - Just so i don't forget, the order of execution is: load(), _init(), _ready(), _draw().

 That's all for today.
 I'll be more productive tomorrow.

+## SUN 2024-06-23

+I didn't do any coding yesterday, but I did do some other miscellaneous stuff, such as taking a look at the way levels are structured in the original demo.
+I notices that the original's first column of lattice points actually corresponded to x=-1 for some reason.
+I'll have to keep that in mind when porting the levels, to +1 the x coordinate of each point.

+Other than that, My system for creating polygons works as intended.
+Now it's time to cut them.
+I've been reading up on how to do this and there's about a gazillion ways I could go about it.

+I'll continue tomorrow.